Dimtemp/MOC/Azure-ML.md

-# Azure Machine Learning Algorithms
+# Azure Machine Learning Designer Algorithms

-This table describes the
+This table describes the different algorithms that are availabe in the Azure Machine Learning Designer service.

 ## Types
-R = Regression
+- R = Regression
-K = Clustering
+- K = Clustering
-C = Classification
+- C = Classification

 Type|Title
 ---|---